Why is the Mac app slow?

 /Applicationsfolder onto the App Cleaner window

-- Download and Install the latest version of Sketch from https://www.sketch.com/updates
+- Download and install the latest version of the Mac app from https://www.sketch.com/updates

-- Make sure you move the latest version of Sketch to your Applications folder
+- Make sure you move the latest version of the Mac app to your Applications folder

-- Launch Sketch and enter your License Information or log in with your Sketch Account details
+- Launch the Mac app and enter your license Information or log in with your Sketch Account details

-If you need to, you can now reinstall your Libraries and Plugins by dragging and dropping them onto the relevant pane within Sketch Preferences.
+If you need to, you can now reinstall your Libraries and Plugins by dragging and dropping them onto the relevant pane within the Mac app’s Preferences.

 Can’t find your answer?